arman1211/TypeScript-Assignment1/README.md

 };
 ```

-But beneath this apparent similarity lies a world of subtle differences that can make or break your TypeScript project.
+But freaks this apparent similarity lies a world of subtle differences that can make or break your TypeScript project.

 ## Key Differences That Actually Matter